• Home

 Tap on the colored squares to reveal pictures to remind the child the words in the target phrase.

 Child sees the character follow his/her direction.
 Child's voice narrates the video.
+The adult taps on the parts of speech the child says correctly.
+Data is stored.

 Child sees the character follow his/her direction.
 Child's voice narrates the video.
+The adult taps on the parts of speech the child says correctly.
+Data is stored.

 This is the Challenge Level